Preventing return fraud

 |

-Ecommerce shopping provides convenience and ease to customers in the busy modern world.
+E-commerce shopping provides convenience and ease to customers in the busy modern world.
 One of the conveniences of online shopping is the ability to quickly return products by mailing them back to the merchant.
-Unfortunately, like many benefits of online shopping, merchants face challenges.
-One main challenge is return fraud, where a customer manipulates the retailer’s return policy to gain undeserved financial benefit.
+Meanwhile, a challenge facing merchants is return fraud, where a customer manipulates the retailerโ€™s return policy to gain undeserved financial benefit.
 Often, this involves returning items for a store refund, exchange, or credit under false pretenses.
-Merchandise return fraud usually ends with some sort of financial loss to the merchant.

 • Return fraud costs U.S. merchants billions of dollars each year and up to $101 billion in 2023